style95/word-parser/README.md

       """.stripMargin)
 ```

-Note: For time-based windowing join, the window size and sliding size should be same for all the joined streams.
+Note: For time-based windowing join, the sliding size should be same for all the joined streams.
 This is the limitation of Spark Streaming.

 ###External Source API Support for Kafka